top of page

 Limits of Prediction

-Our core research question:
+The core research question:

 How far into the future does a time series contain usable information about its own evolution?

 Forecastability is the extent to which the past contains exploitable information about the future.
+It is a property of the series and the horizon, not of any model.

 Why the world is not fully deterministic

 In 1814, Pierre-Simon Laplace imagined an intellect that knew the position and momentum of every particle in the universe.
 For such an entity, nothing would be uncertain: past and future would be equally visible.
-This became known as Laplace’s Demon.
+This became known as Laplace’s demon.
 Two findings from physics defeat it, independently.

 That is where physics hands the problem to information theory.
 Shannon’s data processing inequality states that no transformation can recover information that was never present.
 Once mutual information between past and future has decayed, no model can reconstruct it.
 In many systems, the ceiling on predictive performance is set before modelling begins.
 Model capability is not the binding constraint.
 Information content is.